Free SSN Exposure Scan

 What is SSN Theft?

-SSN theft is when someone uses your social security number to commit fraud.
-Various social engineering attacks and data breaches beyond your control threaten your SSN.
-It is the key to the rest of your sensitive information, and criminals can use it to rob bank accounts, open credit cards, and obtain large loans.
+SSN theft is when someone uses your number to commit fraud.
+The process starts with victims having the information stolen; this can happen in many ways, from social engineering attacks or data breaches to malicious actors sifting through trash or employees leaving their laptops open in a cafe.
+It’s not enough to simply protect your SSN when circumstances beyond your control threaten your SSN.
+It is the key to your sensitive information, and criminals can use it to rob bank accounts, steal entitlements, and wreak havoc in their victim’s lives.

-These types of fraud can seriously damage your credit records and make it impossible to continue life as usual.
+These types of fraud can seriously damage your identity, financial, and medical records, making it virtually impossible to continue life as usual.

 SSN Phishing